Welcome to chaoskaiser72's ONScripter Corner!

 The NScripter-related page of a previous maintainer of ONScripter-EN, Insani, is still up.
 Haeleth's site is sadly down as of spring 2020.
-The builds and source code on these pages are very outdated, but you may still find some use in them--specifically, Insani hosts the Japanese NScripter SDK and extraction tools, which are no longer necessary for us but still have their uses.
-Also check out insani.org's main page for many free English-translated NScripter games--note that the version of ONScripter used in these translations has a tendency to crash on Windows 8-10, so see Updating.
+The builds and source code on these pages are very outdated, but you may still find some use in them -- specifically, Insani hosts the Japanese NScripter SDK and extraction tools, which are no longer necessary for us but still have their uses.
+Also check out insani.org's main page for many free English-translated NScripter games -- see Updating before running any games obtained from here.

 If you can read Japanese, Senzogawa's NScripter Scripting Factory is still up, and contains the latest information on the NScripter API, such as the nslua command reference.

 Some brief mentions of popular English-translated games that run on ONScripter-EN -- full list here.

 - Kagetsu Tohya - Beast's Lair/Lunacy patch; unofficial 0.5.3 update